|HELP CMD SHINE A LIGHT ON CORRUPTION!|

-Alan Milburn is MP for Darlington, in the north-east of Britain.
+Alan Milburn is a former Labour Party (UK) MP for Darlington, in the north-east of Britain.

 Alan Milburn returned to the Cabinet in September 2004, with his appointment as chancellor of the Duchy of Lancaster.
 The move, widely seen as a snub to Chancellor of the Exchequer Gordon Brown, placed Milburn in charge of Tony Blair's campaign for the May 2005 general election. .
 The British press had often speculated that Milburn's relationship with Brown was strained.